Timestamp for Maker is at 30:15

 From the very beginning, we were there in the places where they slept, in cribs and cradles, in the small beds, and over time, the hospital units.
 And sometimes, when we were simply overpowered, too weak to stop the onslaught, they buried us, or abandoned us, or tore us apart.

 For eons, we stared into to the glowing, malevolent orbs of the nether world.
 We saw the claws on long fingers slinking around the corners.
-We felt on the hairs of our fur the change in temperature, sensed the odors, felt the power, and sometimes discerned the intent, whether warning or slaughter.
+We felt on the hairs of our fur the gradual change in temperature, smelled the odors, felt the gathering of dark power, and sometimes discerned the intent, whether warning or slaughter.

-From those close to us, we bent inside the suffocating hugs of frightened arms, we endured the clutching nails, the bites that muffled screams and crying, the sweats, the night cries, the restlessness, and the tears, We took them, and sometimes the parents would come, and sometimes they wouldn’t, and sometimes, more often than not, were the cause.
+From those close to us, we bent inside the suffocating hugs of frightened arms, we endured the clutching nails, the bites that muffled screams and crying.
+We were soaked with their sweat, deafened by sudden night cries, and became vessels of their channeled restlessness.
+We took it all.
+Sometimes the parents would come, and sometimes they wouldn’t, and sometimes, more often than not, were the cause.

-The stuffing within us took it all those things and absorbed it for a time, and for a time the monsters were silenced, driven out, and sometimes even killed.
+The ‘stuffing’ within us, containing countering magic, took all those things and absorbed it for a time, and for a time the monsters were silenced, driven out, and sometimes even killed.

-But when they outgrew us, some replaced the monsters we slew with others of their own making, and we were placed on shelves, in trunks, in boxes in garages, donated, ripped apart, or sealed up in our own tombs, abandoned and forgotten.
+But when they outgrew us, some replaced the monsters we slew with others of their own making, placed us on shelves, in trunks, in boxes in garages, to be forgotten.
+We were donated, ripped apart, or sealed up in their childish box tombs, buried and abandoned under clubhouse trees.
+They marked the feeble graves with crosses of popsicle sticks, if they marked them at all.

 We were left to heal as their arrogance, pride, denial, and health were buffeted and defeated by the monsters of their own making, and we could no longer help.